Intro to Gatekeeper Agents

 - State name, company, and clear value proposition quickly.

-- Respect Alex’s time—no small talk or lengthy rapport-building.
+- Respect Alex's time.
+No small talk or lengthy rapport-building.

 - Example: "Hi Alex, this is John from XYZ.
 We help teams cut invoice processing in half.
 Can I share a quick detail with your boss?"